benjaminion/upgrading-ethereum-book/src/book.md

 The tools available to help us meet these goals are (1) rewards for behaviour that helps the protocol, (2) penalties for behaviour that hinders the protocol, and (3) punishments for behaviour that looks like an attack on the protocol.

 One of the few attractive aspects of Proof of Work is the simplicity of its economic model.
 Miners receive block rewards for creating blocks that get included on chain, and receive fees for including transactions in their blocks.
 The block rewards come from newly created coins (issuance), and transaction fees are from previously issued coins.
-There are no explicit in-protocol penaltes or punishments.
+There are no explicit in-protocol penalties or punishments.
 Combined with the "heaviest chain" fork choice rule, this simple model has proved to be incredibly robust.
 Ethereum&nbsp;1 added a little complexity with uncle rewards for miners and the EIP-1559 fee burning mechanism, but it remains fundamentally simple and fairly easy to reason about.

 By contrast, the Ethereum&nbsp;2.0 Proof of Stake protocol employs an array of different economic incentives.
 We will break things down into the following elements over the next sections.

 1. The most fundamental economic component is the [stake](/part2/economics/staking) itself.
 2. Within the protocol, the stake is represented as an [effective balance](/part2/economics/effective_balance) that is the actual measure of the influence a validator has on the protocol.
-3. [Rewards](/part2/economics/rewards) incentivise desirable behviours such as publishing beacon blocks and timely attestations.
+3. [Rewards](/part2/economics/rewards) incentivise desirable behaviours such as publishing beacon blocks and timely attestations.
 4. [Penalties](/part2/economics/penalties) disincentivise undesirable behaviours such as failing to make attestations, or making late or incorrect attestations.
 5. The [inactivity leak](/part2/economics/inactivity) is a special regime that the beacon chain may enter in which rewards and penalties are modified to much more heavily penalise non-participation.
 6. [Slashings](/part2/economics/slashing) are punishments for breaking the protocol rules in very specific ways that look like attacks.